Zir0-93/zir0-93.github.io/_posts/2019-02-25_object-oriented-ease-serverless-transformation.md

 ---
 Most people *underestimate* the complexity of writing code for a serverless environment.

-When Lambda functions were first introduced, they were mostly used as simple event based mechanisms for processing and transforming data: Analyzing logs, transforming records, backing up data, and so on.
-Today, the level of sophistication and number of supported business use cases enabled by serverless technology has increased drastically.
-Using Lambda functions to implement web applications and microservice architectures has become common practice.
+When Lambda functions were first introduced, they were mostly used as simple event based mechanisms for processing and transforming data.
+Common use cases included analyzing logs, transforming records, and storing data.
+Today, the level of sophistication and variety of solutions enabled by serverless technology has increased drastically.
+Powering web applications and microservice architectures using Lambda functions has become common practice.

-However, writing a Lambda function to serve as a component of your microservice architecture is usually much more difficult than writing one to just insert records into a database.
-Thats' becasue such an endeavour requires you to spend more time thinking about authentication, performance, communication, exposed interfaces and more.
-Most importantly of all, it requires you to write more code - a lot more code.
+Wanting to benefit from scalability and cost-efficiency of serverless technology, organizations are increasingly migrating their monolothic applications to serverless architectures.
+However, this migration is a difficult process.

-And with more code comes increased complexity.
+And with more code, comes increased complexity.
+As if things aren't difficult enough already,